SETS-VN/MVP/Demo Web Platform Description.md

 1. Other ERUs:
 * Government:
 	* Green Bonds: button only
-	* Emission Quota: button only
+	* Emission Quota/ Permit Auction: button only

 * SETS:
 	* Green dollar tokens: button only